Soontao/generator/README.md

 # Express Generator Fork

-> Forked express generator, default view engine is hbs, and with es6 native support
+> Forked express generator, default view engine is hbs, and with es6 support powered by babel.js

 ## Installation